DON'T SAY " SI J'AURAIS " IN FRENCH - the CONDITIONAL with IF in French.

 Here are two examples.
 The first one with the conditional present in the second part of the sentence.

-If I had wanted to, I would be a singer today.
+If I'd wanted to, I'd be a singer today.

-In the first part of the sentence we have the past perfect and in the second part, we have the present conditional because there is a direct link with the present.
+In the first part of the sentence, we have the past perfect and in the second part, we have the present conditional because there's a direct link with the present.

 Second example where we have the past perfect in the first part of the sentence and the past conditional in the second.

-I had my birthday last week and if I had eaten all my birthday cake alone, I would have been sick.
+I celebrated my birthday last week and if I had eaten all my birthday cake alone, I would have been sick.

 A hypothesis is given.